AsahlumaTy1ka/AsahlumaTy1ka.github.io/README.md

 ---

 ## Certifications
-- **Blogger Content Automation with AI**: Successfully integrated AI to automate content creation for blogs and social media platforms.
+- **Content Automation with AI**: Successfully integrated AI to automate content creation for blogs and social media platforms.

 ---